-Operate the optional ACR spotlight using the control panel mounted on the helm below the throttle control.
+Operate the optional ACR spotlight using the control panel mounted in the lower glove box.
 Refer to the spotlight owner's manual for operating instructions.

 Spotlight control

 Fuel Systems

 The fuel system of your boat is designed to meet the requirements of the U.S. Coast Guard, Environmental Protection Agency (EPA), National Marine Manufacturers Association (NMMA), and American Boat and Yacht Council (ABYC) in effect at the time of manufacture.